LoganBram/BuddyBets/README.md

-#hei
+## Your Project Name

 - Platform meant for sports betting between friends
-- uses UTC as time zone for game search etc
+- Uses UTC as the time zone for game search, etc.
-- node, postgre, express, axios, routing,
+- Technologies: Node.js, Postgres, Express, Axios, Routing, etc.
-- UUID for user ID's in SQL
+- Utilizes UUID for user ID's in SQL
-- JWT,bcrypt for user auth
+- Implements JWT and bcrypt for user authentication

-###ENDPOINTS
+### ENDPOINTS

-/auth/register
+**/auth/register**

-responds with json of JWT token & response message, if email already used responds with error message
+Responds with JSON containing a JWT token & response message.
+If the email is already used, it responds with an error message.

-/auth/login
+**/auth/login**

-responds with JWT token if successful, if failed responds with either email not found or incorrect password
+Responds with a JWT token if the login is successful.
+If it fails, it responds with either "email not found" or "incorrect password".

-###Base Controller
+### Base Controller

-1) updates games in database every 7 days
+1. Updates games in the database every 7 days.
-2) updates the game scores for the day using game id and date library
+2. Updates the game scores for the day using game id and date library.